 - ACC numbers must be visible during ACC competitions.

-- Road Race numbers are to be vertically affixed to the right upper torso.
+- Race numbers for all races are to be vertically affixed to the right upper torso as shown:

-- All competitors must keep to the right of the yellow center line throughout a race including at the finish line.
-In the event that there is no center line indicated on the road, riders must stay to the right half of the road.
+- All competitors must keep to the right of the yellow center line throughout a race including the finish line.
+If there is no center line indicated on the road riders must stay to the right half of the road.

 - If you finish in a pack, check in with volunteer marshals to verify finish position.

 - For Time Trials, competitors must arrive at the start queue no later than 30 seconds before their start and start from a full stop.

 Cancellation policy: PLEASE DO NOT PHONE OR TEXT THE RACE DIRECTOR FOR RACE CANCELLATION INFORMATION.
 In the event of inclement weather on race day, the Aspen Cycling Club Board of Directors will communicate with the Race Director to determine the Club’s ability to operate a race that is reasonably safe for competitors, and, for mountain bike races, preserves the integrity of local trails.
 All racers should assume that a final decision will be made at the start line by the race director.
 However, when possible, the Board of Directors will alert racers of a race cancellation prior to the start by emailing the Club email group, and posting on the website and the ACC Facebook page by 5pm.CATEGORIES

 Anyone middle school age and older may race in their age category or in the A, B, or C categories.
 In addition, masters may also compete in a younger masters category if they so choose.
 You may race in different categories for the mountain and road series (but this will disqualify you from combined standings).
 You may change categories during a season; however, your points and race times will not follow you to the new category.
 Please note that middle school racers are only eligible to participate in mountain bike races, road time trials, and road races on closed courses (ie Woody Creek Crit and Ride for the Pass).